account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

         # Vue assign id => <div v-for="(postAdmin, i) in booksGet" :key=i class="col-sm-12 col-xs-12 oneAdminPost" :id="postAdmin.wpBlog_id">
         # Vue get id of clicked => @click="deletePost(postAdmin.wpBlog_id) =>  https://github.com/dimmm931/Laravel_Vue_Blog/blob/main/resources/assets/js/WpBlog_Admin_Part/components/pages/list_all.vue
         # Vue set inpt value with ajax response => v-model="inputTitleValue" => https://github.com/dimmm931/Laravel_Vue_Blog/tree/main/resources/assets/js/WpBlog_Admin_Part/components/pages/editItem.vue

+        # Use dispatch with argument(can use 1 arg only) (dispatch to fire some action in Vuex Store from some other component) =>
+            #In ajax, see example at => https://github.com/dimmm931/Laravel_Vue_Blog/blob/main/resources/assets/js/WpBlog_Admin_Part/components/pages/list_all.vue =>
+                var that = this; //Explaination => if you use this.data, it is incorrect, because when 'this' reference the vue-app, you could use this.data, but here (ajax success callback function), this does not reference to vue-app, instead 'this' reference to whatever who called this function(ajax call)

+		        $.ajax({
+                   //......
+                   success: function(data) {
+                       that.$store.dispatch('setPostsQuantity', data.data.length);

+            #In Vuex Store, see example at  => https://github.com/dimmm931/Laravel_Vue_Blog/blob/main/resources/assets/js/store/index.js =>

+                actions: {
+                    setPostsQuantity ({ commit, state  }, passedArgument) {  //state is a fix return commit('setQuantMutations', passedArgument ); //to store via mutation },
+                },

+                mutations: {
+                    //mutation to quantity of Blog to STORE setQuantMutations(state, myPassedArg) {
+                        state.adm_posts_qunatity = myPassedArg;
+                    },

 //================================================================================================